Anagha-2023/Social-Media-API/README.md

 2. Create, read, update, and delete posts
 3. Like/dislike post functionality
 4. Unit tests for user management endpoints
-5. User Profile image
+5. User Profile image (Optional also added in my project)
-6. commends on post
+6. commends on post (Optional also added in my project)

 ## Clone the Repository
 https://github.com/Anagha-2023/Social-Media-API